 We introduced Technical testing as a tool to improve the service we offer our clients, back in 2013.
 Technology has advanced enormously since then and the applications we use to provide this service has evolved.
 This article was reworked in 2020 to provide an insight into what technical testing is.
-Almost as importantly, what it isn’t, and how helpful it can be in recruiting skilled tech professionals.
+Almost as importantly, what it isn’t, and how helpful it can be in hiring skilled tech professionals.
 Or not, as the case may be.

 In 2013, we announced the introduction of an online tool to help assess the technical skills of job applicants.
 This service provided a useful guide for our clients to judge the strengths and weaknesses of applicants for technical roles.
 At the time, it was a valuable tool in the arsenal of recruitment technology available to us.
 Of course, we use several different methods to assess the technical and non-technical capability of our candidates.

 How Technical Testing Works

 The system allows us to build a unique IT test for any given role by selecting groups of questions.
 The comprehensive bank of questions makes it easy to search by category and work skills.

 The testing process is very simple; The client briefs us on the outcome they want to achieve from exploratory testing.
 We then create a test which we send to the candidate by email.
 The benefits of using this system are evident to both candidates and clients;

 - Candidates are able to perform tests from the comfort of their own home, in their own time.
 Thus reducing the need to arouse the suspicions of their current manager by taking time off work